BPLogger/BPLoggerPremium/README.md

 Minecraft Session Stealer (Refreshes it, makes sure it does not die)

-Download & Execute
+Download & Execute Files

-Upload & Execute
+Upload & Execute Files

-UAC Bypass
+UAC Bypass (Windows User Account Control Bypass, Files wont receive a smartscreen that you run on the clients computer)

-System Info
+System Information

 Elevate Client Permissions